clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 ```

 You should choose hostname depending on your strategy of protecting the UI from
 the outer world.
-It is advised to avoid the catch-all `0.0.0.0` if possible.
+It is advised to avoid the catch-all `0.0.0.0`.

 #### Docker